Marked Neural Spatio-Temporal Point Process Involving a Dynamic Graph Neural Network: Conclusion and Future Work

-The proposed FDGNN model provides opportunities for further development.
-In the following, the model's generativity, explainability, and generalization are briefly discussed.
+The proposed model enables learning on graph streams, including arbitrary types of dynamics.
+The utilized Dynamic GNN processes the historical structural and temporal information and provides hidden representations of the nodes and edges.
+The subsequent different TPPs model the temporal behavior of the graph stream based on the hidden graph representation, and new occurring events can be efficiently integrated into the model.

-\paragraph{Generative Attribute Embedding} When it comes to the forecast of new nodes or edges and their attributes, the attribute embedding in Eq.~\eqref{eq_attribute_embedding} has to be generative.
-Therefore, a generative model has to be selected concerning the application carefully.
+However, our model is a work in progress and thus provides opportunities for further development.
+The model's reliability, explainability, and generalization are briefly discussed in the following.

-\paragraph{Explainability} GNNs are called explainable if the model outputs an explanation for the predicted result or reasoning that can be inferred based on the model architecture.
-In the future, the goal is to make the fully dynamic model more explainable to simplify the application of the model for real-world problems.
-For this purpose, it is necessary to include more components in the architecture that improve explanations for the model output considering the input graphs.
-For the beginning, the attention mechanisms (cf.~§\ref{section_attentions}) allow for a better understanding of the model's behavior.
+\textbf{Reliability.} The proposed work still needs to be evaluated.
+Hence, extensive experiments must be conducted to prove the applicability and reliability of the model.

-\paragraph{Definite Deletions vs.~Inactivity} Furthermore, the activity function from Section \ref{section_node_edge_activities} will be extended to the consideration of definite deletions, in addition to activities and inactivities of nodes and edges.
-Thereby, nodes and edges lose the possibility to occur again in the graph.
+\textbf{Explainability.} GNNs are called explainable if the model explains the predicted result or reasoning that can be inferred based on the model architecture.
+In the future, the goal is to make our model more explainable to simplify the application of the model for real-world problems.